pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 Subcycling within the structural solver is possible.

 ## Fluid-structure interaction with Abaqus
 Abaqus (Dassault Systèmes) can be used to solve for the structural displacement/deformation in partitioned FSI-simulations.
-The FSI interface consist of a *surfaces* in the Abaqus model, where pressure and surface traction loads are applied, and corresponding node *sets*, where the resulting computed displacements are returned to the solver wrapper.
+The FSI interface consist of a *surfaces* in the Abaqus model, where pressure and surface traction loads are applied (with the sole exception when line loads on beam elements are considered, see [this section](#line-loads-on-beamlike-elements), and corresponding node *sets*, where the resulting computed displacements are returned to the solver wrapper.
 The loads are applied in so-called load points (Gauss points, quadrature points), the displacements are exported in the elements' nodes.
 The input loads are collected in one or more `ModelParts` in the *input* `Interface`, the output nodes are collected in one or more `ModelParts` of the *output* `Interface`.
 Each `ModelPart` on the input `Interface` has a counterpart on the output `Interface`.
 More information about `ModelParts` and `Interface` can be found in the [data structure documentation](../../../data_structure/data_structure.md).

 ## Terminology
  - Main directory: Directory where the analysis is started.